GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition

 \section{Impact of training with \appen}

-Finally, we attempt to answer how training with \appen data can improve the performance of these models.
-We investigate training a model where we combine images from \appen with images from ImageNet.
-We find the combination of the two can improve results across regions.
+Finally, we attempt to answer how training with \appen can improve the performance of models trained on web-scraped data.
+Concretely, we investigate training a model on jointly \appen and subsets of ImageNet~\cite{imagenet_cvpr09}, and demonstrate the combination improves results across geographic regions.